 A minimum of 45 UT Dallas graded semester credit hours are required.
-Each Latin Honors level requires a minimum grade point average (GPA) to be attained over all coursework taken at The University of Texas at Dallas.
+Each Latin Honors level requires a minimum GPA to be attained over all coursework taken at The University of Texas at Dallas.
 In the case of a student with a double major who wishes to graduate with Latin Honors, a single honors designation will be awarded in the primary major.
 Students graduating with double degrees who wish to receive honors for both degrees must complete separate honors requirements for each degree.

 The grade point requirements for Latin Honors are issued by the University in the summer of each academic year and apply to graduates in the following academic year.
 The thresholds for each level of honors are determined from a rolling average of the grades of all graduates for the previous six long semesters.
 Averages are computed separately for each school within the University.
 The GPA that represents the top five percent of all graduates in a particular school will be considered the threshold for awarding summa cum laude honors.
 The GPA that defines the next 10 percent in each school will be the lower limit for magna cum laude.
 The average grade that defines the next 15 percent in each school will be considered the benchmark for awarding cum laude honors.
 A minimum GPA of 3.400 is required for any Latin Honors.

 Students may graduate with honors from their individual school based on participation in their school's Honors Program as applicable.
 The school's Honors Program may provide two levels of recognition, Honors and Distinction.
 All students must have completed a minimum of 30 graded semester credit hours to qualify for Major Honors.